jwssnr/Specs-for-CSS-Lines/README.md

 # Why?

-1. Elements that semantically belong together and usually follow each other in the markup can be visually separated in this way.
-This is helpful if, for example, several modals are to be opened.
-Or when text passages with margin notes or footnotes are to be visually connected.
-Or when popups in texts should not overlay the immediately adjacent text.
-Or when tabular content is to be visually broken up.
-Or for organizational charts and simple infographics that would otherwise require SVG.
+1. Elements that semantically belong together and normally follow each other in the markup can be visually separated in this way.
+2. Multiple modals can be opened without losing the visual reference.
+3. Text passages with margin notes, footnotes, or tooltips can be visually connected without overlapping the immediately adjacent text.
+4. Tabular content or lists can be broken up visually.
+This makes simple organizational charts possible..

 2. For purely decorative purposes.
 Face it! 😁